sudoblockio/terraform-icon-aws-prep-ec2/README.md

-# terraform-icon-aws-prep
+# terraform-icon-aws-prep-ec2

 This module is a WIP until it is integrated into a `terragrunt` scaffolding.

 ## Features

 This module sets up a node on ICON Blockchain without any networking defaults.
 For examples on how to use it, see the `examples` directory.
 For the simplest and minimal specs, run with the `min_specs = true` variable.

 The module sets up an instance with several options for how to store the data.
-One can one large root volume (min specs), attach an EBS volume, or use the attached instance storage for the highest performance.
+One can one large root volume or use the attached instance storage for the highest performance.

-Further integrations with monitoring, logging and alarms with permissioned instance profiles are being developed.

-The module calls [ansible-role-icon-prep](https://github.com/insight-infrastructure/ansible-role-icon-prep) from within the module and exposed configuration settings as terraform variables.
+The module calls [ansible-role-icon-prep](https://github.com/geometry-infra/ansible-role-icon-prep) from within the module and exposed configuration settings as terraform variables.

 ## Terraform Versions